azurecrystalz/azurecrystalz.github.io/source/_posts/please-god.md

   {% endbubble %}

   {% bubble Rinne %}
     <th>*(I think I’ll head to the pachinko parlor, to start.
-There’s new machine’s that opened up that I want to try out…nn?)*</th>
+There’s new machines that opened up that I want to try out…nn?)*</th>
   {% endbubble %}

   {% bubble Kanata %}
-    ...zzz
+    ...zzz.
   {% endbubble %}

   {% bubble Rinne %}
-    <th>*(I had no idea you were already back, Kanna-cchi.
+    <th>*(I had no idea you were already back, Kana-cchi.
 I didn’t even realize it at all.
 He looks like he’s having a happy and peaceful sleep.
 Is he having a good dream?)*</th>
   {% endbubble %}

   {% bubble Rinne %}